Crochet: Craftivism

 It has been very common for people and groups to crochet clothing and other garments and then donate them to soldiers during war.
 People have also crocheted clothing and then donated it to hospitals, for sick patients and also for newborn babies.
 Sometimes groups will crochet for a specific charity purpose, such as crocheting for homeless shelters, nursing homes, etc.

 It is becoming increasingly popular to crochet hats (commonly referred to as "chemo caps") and donate them to cancer treatment centers, for those undergoing chemotherapy and therefore losing hair.
 During October pink hats and scarves are made and proceeds are donated to breast cancer funds.
 Organizations dedicated to using crochet as a way to help others include Knots of Love, Crochet for Cancer, and Soldiers' Angels.
-These organizations offer warm useful items for people in need.

 In 2020, people around the world banded together to help save the wildlife affected by the Australian bushfires by crocheting kangaroo pouches, koala mittens, and wildlife nests.
 This was an international effort to help during the particularly bad bushfire season which devastated local ecological systems.

 A group started in 2005 to create crochet versions of coral reefs grew by 2022 to over 20,000 contributors in what became the Crochet Coral Reef Project.
-To promote awareness of the effects of global warming, their creations have been displayed in galleries and museums by an estimated 2 million people.
+To promote awareness of the effects of global warming, their creations have been displayed in galleries and museums, and have been seen by an estimated 2 million people.
 Many creations apply hyperbolic (curved) geometric shapes—distinguished from Euclidean (flat) geometry—to emulate natural structures.
 Extending hyperbolic crochet for activism and education with color, a group of South African crafters created The Abundance Crochet Coral Reef, an eco-art installation in Cape Town's Two Oceans Aquarium, to juxtapose hyperbolic shapes crocheted in variations of white on one side of a display with fiber coral shapes crocheted in various colors to illustrate coral bleaching due to oceanic warming and climate change.

 Feminist scholar-activists have argued for crochet as an embodied method of inquiry aimed at uncovering entangled, relational, and situated ways being and knowing inclusive of the more-than-human co-creation of worlds.
 In Staying with the Trouble, Donna Haraway argues for the methodological use of crochet to model ecological and mathematical phenomena as "a kind of lure to an affective cognitive ecology stitched in fiber arts" that works "not by mimicry, but by open-ended, exploratory process."